engintron/engintron/README.md

 ==
 ### Requirements

 Engintron is fully compatible with CentOS version 5, 6 and 7 on both 32-bit and 64-bit platforms.
+Additionally, users have already reported a 100% compatibility with CloudLinux versions 6 & 7.

 However at the time of writing (Feb 7th, 2016), Engintron is compatible with EasyApache 3 only, as EasyApache 4 is still in beta and there's currently a bug with it that prevents Nginx from installing onto the system.

 The cPanel team have promised to fix this pretty soon (you can follow this thread in the cPanel forums: [https://forums.cpanel.net/threads/why-does-easyapache4-block-nginx-installation-using-yum-official-nginx-repos.524241/](https://forums.cpanel.net/threads/why-does-easyapache4-block-nginx-installation-using-yum-official-nginx-repos.524241/))

+If this is not resolved soon, we will just have to resort to building Nginx from source in order to support EasyApache 4.
+This however has the caveat that Nginx will not be updated whenever the system is (automatically) updated by cPanel.
+In that case, you will simply need to re-run the installer from within WHM whenever a new version of Nginx is available.
+If we have to resort to this solution, we'll make sure to have an Nginx version update notifier within Engintron's WHM app so you know when to update.

 ### Documentation